NeilJustice/FileArb/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-20-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B20) ![GitHub](https://img.shields.io/github/license/NeilJustice/FileArb) ![GitHub last commit](https://img.shields.io/github/last-commit/NeilJustice/FileArb)

-FileArb is a cross-platform C++ command line program for quickly creating in parallel an arbitrary number of arbitrarily large text files or binary files for performance testing file-I/O-intensive programs such as <a href="https://github.com/NeilJustice/FileRevisor">FileRevisor</a> or for performance testing the write speed of storage hardware such as USB drives and NVMe drives.
+FileArb is a cross-platform C++ command line program for quickly creating in parallel an arbitrary number of arbitrarily large text files or binary files.

+FileArb can be used for performance testing file-I/O-intensive programs such as <a href="https://github.com/NeilJustice/FileRevisor">FileRevisor</a> and for performance testing the write speed of hardware such as USB drives and NVMe drives.

 |Build Type|Build Status|
 |----------|------------|